 Have you heard marketers proclaim that content is king?
-However visual storytelling for business seems to be gaining momentum given the rise in popularity of social media platforms like Facebook, twitter, Instagram, pinterest, SlideShare and Vine.
+While there is some truth to it, visual storytelling for business has also gained momentum, given the popularity of social media platforms like Facebook, Twitter, Instagram, Pinterest, SlideShare, and Vine.

 Four more years. pic.twitter.com/bAJE6Vom